DenissLarka/jgnucashlib/README.md

 * Got rid of (public) methods that accept internal IDs as arguments: First, internal IDs are -- well -- internal/internally generated and thus should not be part of an API, and second, GnuCash uses only UUIDs anyway, and there is simply no point in generating these outside (to be fair: for all of these methods, there were wrappers without).

-* Renamed some classes to honour naming conventions (e.g., `abcMyObjectWritingxyz` --> `abcWritableMyObjectxyz`).
+* Renamed some classes to honour naming conventions (e.g., `abcMyObjectWritingxyz` &rarr; `abcWritableMyObjectxyz`).

 * Some minor cleaning here and there (e.g., small inconsistencies in date-handling, `toString()`-methods, etc.).

 * Provided an extensive set of example programs (not generally-usable tools!) in a module of its own.
 Moved the one single example program that was there before into this module.

 # Planned
-It should go without extra notice, but the following points are of cours subject to change:
+It should go without saying, but the following points are of course subject to change and by no means a promise that they will actually be implemented soon:

-* Classes for "commodities" (i.e. securities such as shares and bonds) and methods for buying/selling them in investment accounts.
+* Methods for buying/selling securities ("commodities") in investment accounts.

-* Classes for commodity (security) quotes.

 * Classes for employees and employee vouchers.